MagicMotion: Controllable Video Generation with Dense-to-Sparse Trajectory Guidance: Experiment

 \subsection{Experiment Settings}

-\paragraph{Implementation details.} We employ CogVideoX 5B~\cite{yang2024cogvideox} as our base image-to-video model, which is trained to generate a 49-frame video at a resolution of $480\times720$.
+\paragraph{Implementation details.} We employ CogVideoX 5B~\cite{yang2024cogvideox} and Wan2.1 1.3B~\cite{wan2025} as our base image-to-video model, which is trained to generate video based on an input image.
 Each stage of MagicMotion was trained on MagicData for one epoch.
 The training process consists of three stages. stage1 trains Trajectory ControlNet from scratch.
 In stage2, Trajectory ControlNet is further refined using the weights from stage1, while Segment Head is trained from scratch.
 Finally, in stage3, both Trajectory ControlNet and Segment Head continue training initialized with the weights from stage2.
 All training experiments were conducted on 4 NVIDIA A100-80G GPUs.
 We employed AdamW ~\cite{loshchilov2017decoupled} as the optimizer, training with a learning rate of $1e-5$ and a batch size of 1 on each GPU.
 During inference, we set steps to 50, the guidance scale to 6, and the weight of Trajectory ControlNet to 1.0 by default.

 \paragraph{Datasets.} During training, we use MagicData as our training set.
 MagicData is annotated with dense to sparse trajectory information using the data pipeline described in Section~\ref{sec:data pipeline}.
-It comprises a total of 51,000 $ \texttt{<video, text, trajectory>}$ triplets.
-During the training process, each video was resized to $480\times720$ and sampled out 49 frames per clip.
+It comprises a total of 23K video samples, annotated with text and trajectory.
 For evaluation, we evaluate all methods on both MagicBench and DAVIS~\cite{Perazzi2016}, using the comparison metrics illustrated in Sec~\ref{sec:benchmark}.